 3. Implement standardized systems for cluster management, control, and policy enforcement

-The biggest challenge in operating multiple clusters is ensuring they have consistent configuration.
+The biggest challenge in operating multiple clusters is ensuring they have a consistent configuration.
 The overheads of provisioning and de-provisioning user accounts and security controls can be burdensome without a centralized management layer that lets you automate these changes.
 Standardizing on a single system will improve efficiency, reduce the risk of oversights, and provide clear visibility into what’s running where.

 4. Continually review your infrastructure to identify new optimization and cost-reduction opportunities